aws/mynah-ui/docs/DATAMODEL.md

 **BUT** if you will set it through `updateStore` it will append the items in the list to the current chatItems list.
 In case if you need to update the list with a new one manually on runtime, you need to send an empty list first and than send the desired new list.

-ChatItems will either be of type `ChatItem` or `InformationItemGroup`.
-An `InformationItemGroup` can hold one or more `InformationItem` objects.
-This means that if you would like to just access the ChatItems in a tab, you should filter out the InformationItemGroups first.
+ChatItems will either be of type `ChatItem` or `DetailedListItemGroup`.
+An `DetailedListItemGroup` can hold one or more `DetailedListItem` objects.
+This means that if you would like to just access the ChatItems in a tab, you should filter out the DetailedListItemGroups first.

 ```typescript
 const mynahUI = new MynahUI({